What is anorexia nervosa?

 to control your weight.
 It may give you a sense of control in your life.

-- Treatment can include nutrition aids, therapy, and medicines.
+Treatment can include nutrition aids, individual, group, and family therapy, and medicines.

-- A stay in a hospital may be needed.
-This is to help make sure the person is eating
+A stay in a hospital may be needed.
+This is to help make sure you are eating enough

 take part in sports and activities that focus on body shape and size.
 This can include